demisto/content-docs/docs/tutorials/getting-started/tut-setup-dev.md

 [3] developer
 [4] community

-Enter option: 1
+Enter option: 2

-Server min version: 1.0.0
+Server min version: 5.0.0

-Author of the pack: Demisto dev
+Author of the pack: Partner name

-The url of support, should represent your GitHub account (optional):
+The url of support, should represent your GitHub account (optional): https://github.com/<PartnerGitAccount>

-The email in which you can be contacted in:
+The email in which you can be contacted in: partner@partner.com

 Pack category options:
 [1] Analytics & SIEM